top of page

 • Poems must be your own work, unpublished, not AI assisted, and up to 40 lines, in English.

-• There will be a winner, second place and third place in each age category, who will form part of our year-long Laureate mentorship programme.
+• There will be a winner, second place and third place in each age category, who will form part of our year-long Laureate Scheme.

 Terms and conditions: